bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The fundamental idea of the type system and types in bruno is that types are not attached to values at runtime.
-Types are statically defined or decidable properties of values in a certain context.
+Types are statically defined or decidable properties of values in a certain static context.
 In case of type variables actual types are passed as additional, implicit value arguments.
-Consequently types are never _inspected_ - they are either known statically or reconstituted by a language level dispatch selecting the case with type(s) that fit the value representation.
+Consequently types are never _inspected_ - they are either known statically or reconstituted by a language level dispatch selecting the case with the type(s) that fit(s) the value representation.

 Values are represented to be efficient and convenient for the machine to compute without any meta information attached.